tylingsoft/website/maml/models/markdown-mate/index.md

 Feature-rich markdown previewer.

-There are already lots of markdown editors available, inlcuding [Markdown Plus](/markdown-plus/).
+There are already lots of markdown editors available, including [Markdown Plus](/markdown-plus/).
 But what if you want to be with your favorite editor:
 Vim, Emacs, TextMate, Sublime Text, Atom, Visual Studio Code...etc.
 Edit markdown with your favorite editor and preview HTML with Markdown Mate.